 Nowadays, there is a lot of data available in excel.
 It includes sales figures, inventory levels, and customer data.
 Since it is a considerable amount of data, it takes time to analyze them manually.
 Using software like Power Pivot or Power BI would be best to analyze your data.
 But if you have an existing Power Pivot model in Excel and want to import it into Power BI, then it will be challenging.

 Power BI allows you to import Excel models that contain Power Pivot models.
 It does not imply that you will obtain the data from Excel but will obtain all the data loaded into a Power BI report, including all tables, relationships, computations, and external connections.

 Our team has extensive experience working on various data modeling, analysis, reporting, visualization, and dashboards projects.
 In addition, our dedicated consultants provide end-to-end services for Power BI customization on an as-needed basis.

 EPC Group is a Microsoft Gold Partner and provides training and consulting services for Power BI and Excel.
 We offer various services, including custom training solutions, implementation support, and data analytics consulting.
-We have experience working with various clients across different industries and have a team of experienced trainers and consultants knowledgeable about Power BI and Excel.
+We have experience working with various clients across different industries and have a team of experienced trainers and consultants knowledgeable about Power BI, Excel and other apps of Microsoft Power Platform.
 So if you are looking for training or consulting services for Power BI and Excel, EPC Group can help.

 Sas Chatterjee is a Senior Architect with EPC Group.
 His focus lies in making sure that the execution of each engagement is delivered in a forward compatible, best practices manner.
 Sas is an extremely devoted professional and takes each project he is assigned very seriously.
 During the project execution phase, Sas invests the time needed with his clients to gain a full understanding of their requirements and develops a roadmap for achieving their desired end goal.